Direct and Indirect Speech

 Note.
 Direct and indirect speeches are also called direct and indirect narrations.

-Before learning the rules for conversion of speech, you must learn the following two parts of the sentence.
+Before learning the rules for conversion of speech, you must first understand the following two parts of the sentence.

 Reporting verb: The verb in the first part of the sentence (i.e., he said, she said, he says, she says, etc.) is called reporting verb.